We have customer care specialists available to assist you.

 - Present your card at your participating retail pharmacy each time a prescription is filled.

-- You will be charged the applicable pharmacy benefit associated with your plan for up to a 30-day supply at a retail pharmacy.
-Some medications may have quantity limits, or may require pre-authorization before they qualify for coverage.
+- You will be charged the applicable copay or deductible, depending on your plan design, for up to a 30-day supply at a retail pharmacy.
+Some additional medications may have quantity limits, or may require pre-authorization before they qualify for coverage.

 - The pharmacy will transmit the prescription information to CVS Caremark.
 Any available prescription benefits are analyzed and a response is sent back to your pharmacist.